briansimiyuj/doctor-appointment-app/README.md

         2. Fill in the doctor's name, image and speciality
         3. Attach onSelectDoctor function to the parent div to select the doctor

+    ### Reschedule Modal Footer Component

+    Modal Footer component will display a button to confirm the rescheduling of the appointment and a button to close the modal.
+It will be similar to cancel appointment and reject appointment modal footers.

+      1. Create a Modal Footer component and mount it on the Reschedule Appointment Modal component and wrap it with Reschedule Modal Provider

 ### Settings Context